jliu0105/fraud_detector/README.md

 # Fraud Detector using Self Organizing Maps
-Welcome to our Fraud Detector system!
+Welcome to my Fraud Detector system!
 This project leverages the power of Self Organizing Maps (SOMs) to predict fraudulent customers based on their credit card application data.

 ## Table of Contents
 [Introduction](#introduction) <br>